roboplc/rtsc/README.md

   systems except Linux).

-* For safety-critical real-time use the provided [`pi`] components which support priority inheritance (default for Linux, works on Linux only).
+* For safety-critical real-time use the provided [`pi`] components which support priority inheritance (default for Linux, works on Linux only, recommended Kernel 5.14+).

 * For latency-critical real-time use spin-based locks.